 Unless otherwise stated, amounts in the financial report have been rounded to the nearest thousand dollars.
 Figures in the financial statement may not equate due to rounding.
+For the year ended 30 June 2016

 Note 2: Budget comparison

 The budget comparison notes compare Council's financial plan, expressed through its annual budget, with actual performance.
 The Local Government (Planning and Reporting) Regulations 2014 requires explanation of any material variances.
 Council has adopted a materiality threshold of the lower of 10 percent or \$100,000 where further explanation is warranted.
 Explanations have not been provided for variations below the materiality threshold unless the variance is considered to be material because of its nature.